Almighty-Shogun/discord-webhook/README.md

 ## 💻 Installation

 ### Step 1
-Install the package via composer:
+Install the library via composer:
 ```shell
 composer require almighty-shogun/discord-webhook
 ```

 ### Step 2
-Use the package in your project.
+Use the library in your project.

 **Using the classes**
 ```php